Human Geography degree – BA (Hons) – Bath Spa University Skip to main content

 Year two

-The optional field trip to Italy offers a unique opportunity to explore geographical themes in a highly dynamic real world context.
-On this trip you’ll learn about a range of topics such as: earthquake disasters, flood hazards, air quality and pollution, climate change impacts and vulnerabilities, regional development, sustainability and urban geographies.
+The optional field trip to Italy offers a unique opportunity to explore geographical themes in a highly dynamic, real-world context.
+On this trip you’ll learn about a range of topics such as earthquake disasters, flood hazards, air quality and pollution, climate change impacts and vulnerabilities, regional development, sustainability, and urban geographies.
 You’ll also have opportunities to experience the regional diversity, food and culture of Italy.

 Please note that some of our field trips may incur additional costs on top of your course fees.
 Financial support for field trip costs may be available via the Bath Spa University International Travel Fund.

-Please note that some of our field trips may incur an additional expense on top of your course fees.

 Year three